hg1722/fashionista/README.md

 ### Multi-Conditional GAN *Henry*
 Conditional GANs (cGAN) uses a traditional GAN architecture except with an extra class label for both the generator and the discriminator in order to "condition" the GAN to conform to that label.
 This is usually done through taking the class label as an extra input and concatenating it with the latent vector of the GAN.

-In our multi-conditional variation of the GAN, we added extra layers corresponding to each category of attributes in the GAN, and concatenated them all together with the latent dimension so that the model could take in multiple attributes as conditioning while training.
+In our multi-conditional variation of the GAN, we incorporated attribute conditioning in two main ways.
+The Fashion we added extra layers corresponding to each category of attributes in the GAN, and concatenated them all together with the latent dimension so that the model could take in multiple attributes as conditioning while training.
 We also attempted encoding the label into an embedding layer and multiplying the input with the latent dimension but produced neglible differences.

  Sampling the model's performance was done through giving the model every combination of attributes to generate.